Weight Loss (or Gain) goals

 What do you mean by "what is the most your weight can change in one day"?

-We call that amount "fluctuation buffer" or "flux", and it just gets added on top of your current weight when the goal starts.
+We call that amount "fluctuation buffer" or "flux" or "maxflux", and it just gets added on top of your current weight when the goal starts and after derailments.
 If you find yourself losing buffer, that means you're not keeping up with the rate you set, and you'll run out of buffer for those daily fluctuations.

 How can I set the rate or add my target?

-Once your goal is all set up, you'll start with a default low slope.
-Then you can use the commitment dial to set your own rate, or even configure a target weight.
+Once your goal is all set up, you'll start with a default low rate.
+Then you can use the commitment dial to set your own rate, or configure a target weight, or a date to reach your goal.
+There are always three parameters, and you can set two of them (the third is inferred from the other two).

 If the default slope is too much (e.g. you want to just maintain your current weight), then contact us and let us know!
 It'd be really useful feedback to hear, and we'll be able to help you get things set up the way you want.